 The mission of Water and Sewer Services is to provide uninterrupted potable water and sanitary sewer services to its customers while meeting state and federal regulations.

 Water treatment facilities consist of a surface water treatment plant and a well system including pumping and transfer facilities to provide safe drinking water of adequate quantities and sufficient pressure while meeting all state and federal regulations.
 The Surface Water Treatment Plant after the recent renovations is rated at 40 million gallons per day.
-The ground water system is a 17 MGD facility consisting of three deep wells, four booster pumps and two 5 MG ground storage tanks.
-The City has six elevated water storage tanks with 6.8 MG of storage capacity, four ground water storage tanks with 17.7 MG of storage capacity, for a total of 24.5 MG of storage capacity.
+The groundwater system is a 15 MGD facility consisting of three deep wells, four booster pumps, and two 5 MG ground storage tanks.
+The City has six elevated water storage tanks with 6.8 MG of storage capacity, four groundwater storage tanks with 17.7 MG of storage capacity, for a total of 24.5 MG of storage capacity.
 The Water Treatment Facilities are fully operable using SCADA controls that will automatically shut down the water discharge to the customers in case of water quality discrepancies.

-The Sewer Treatment Plant consists of a forty seven million gallon per day (47 MGD) trickling filters wastewater treatment plant and a six-hundred acre constructed wetlands system which provide adequate treatment of wastewater before discharging into the receiving stream.
-The Cattail Marsh wetlands system located next to Tyrrell Park, is undergoing rehabilitation.
+The Sewer Treatment Plant consists of a forty-seven million gallon per day (47 MGD) trickling filters wastewater treatment plant and a six-hundred acre constructed wetlands system which provides adequate treatment of wastewater before discharging into the receiving stream.
+The Cattail Marsh wetlands system located next to Tyrrell Park is undergoing rehabilitation.
 The wastewater effluent must meet stringent regulations required by the Texas Commission on Environmental Quality and the USEPA.

 Water Quality Control